Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 ```

 This has an opacity of 0, and once it’s checked, we will show it.
-You also see we use a box shadow to actually create this effect.
+You also see we use a box shadow to create this effect.
 What this does is create two circles positioned left from the actual element.

 Then once we click the CSS will need to change the opacity.